 While you may attribute the swelling to something else, there’s a good chance it has to do with a dental issue.

 Remember that your dentist is the one who can assess your condition and determine what type of treatment would work best.

 That includes determining if a root canal treatment is what you need.

 Don’t delay that visit to the dentist.

-Choosing to put off diagnosis and treatment will only lead to more discomfort and possibly other complications that you want to avoid.
+Choosing to put off diagnosis and treatment will only lead to more discomfort and possibly other complications you want to avoid.